 Yes, most of the electric vehicles come with a charging cable which is compatible with the regular household outlet.
 But on the flip-side, charging the electric car through the regular outlet will take a lot of time when compared to a dedicated charging station.

-The cost of insuring an electric car depends on the value of the electric car and the insurance plan and add-ons you choose.
+The cost of insuring an electric car depends on the value of the electric car insurance plan and add-ons you choose.
 But given the fact that electric vehicles are expensive, the cost of motor insurance is also on the higher side.

 Yes, buying a used electric car is safe as there are less moving parts in an EV.
 But make sure that you check the battery condition and warranty and the mileage before buying a used electric vehicle.